 As a federally-funded agency, NEMCSA Early Childhood Services is required to match federal funds by 25%.
 We do this using in-kind contributions from parents and others in the communities we serve.
-Examples of In-kind contributions include volunteering in the classroom, program planning at parent meetings, attending group experience, school-related home activities provided by the education staff, and helping plan field trips.
-Determination of volunteer age-appropriateness will be made by local staff.
-Volunteers are supervised at all times.
+Examples of In-kind contributions include volunteering in the classroom, program planning at parent meetings, attending socialization, school-related home activities provided by the education staff, and helping plan field trips.
+In-kind time can be collected from volunteers that are 16 or older.
 Donations of items or services such as repairing equipment, playground maintenance, washing toys or paint smocks, preparation of teaching materials, etc. are also considered In-kind matches.